zzzprojects/docs/eval-sql.net/pages/documentations/eval.md

 -- Use the value previously resolved
 -- SELECT 4
-SELECT @result.Code('value.Count').EvalInt()  as Result Useful to optimize code with object initialization like Regex.
+SELECT @result.Code('value.Count').EvalInt()  as Result It is useful to optimize code with object initialization like Regex.
 ```
 {% include component-try-it.html href='http://sqlfiddle.com/#!18/9eecb/989' %}